Related ServicesPatents Litigation

 Elsewhere, we have outlined the new system and the availability of the “opt out” for the patentee to avoid this.
 We have discussed the position of licensees under the new system.
 Here, we turn to consider the position of third parties who might be accused of patent infringement under the new system.

-As discussed previously, existing “classical” European patents can be litigated at the new Unitary Patent Court (UPC) after the system takes effect.
-If you are a third party with activities in several countries in Europe, under the current system a patent proprietor would have to bring infringement proceedings against you in each country.
+If you are a third party with activities in several countries in Europe a patent proprietor would have to bring infringement proceedings against you in each country.
 The court processes would usually proceed independently of one another.
 You could counterclaim for revocation of the patent and, again, these issues would be considered separately by each national court.
 There have been cases in the past where the conclusion on one or both of infringement and validity was different in different countries, as a result of different interpretations of the law, different case law, and different procedures for taking and testing evidence.

 Infringement proceedings at the UPC

-Once the UPC takes effect, there will be the possibility of a central action alleging infringement, covering all or most of the relevant countries (with national proceedings also taking place in countries where the UPC does not apply).
+However existing “classical” European patents can now be litigated at the new Unified Patent Court (UPC).
+There is now the possibility of a central action alleging infringement, covering all or most of the relevant countries (with national proceedings also taking place in countries where the UPC does not apply).
 This raises the possibility of a single court being able to decide on infringement across multiple territories, and to award damages and other remedies against you in relation to activities in all those places.
 In some cases, this possibility of a unitary decision may be much more risky than the cost of litigation in multiple jurisdictions.

 Be prepared – keep watch